 Do you need a sports therapist or want to find out more on sports medicine?
 We have a handy guide for you!

-Sports medicine relates to medicine concerned with the prevention and treatment of injuries and disorders that are related to participation in sports.
-It focuses on all matters relevant to the active individual, sports athletes or even kids sports, as well as an extensive focus on musculo-skeletal conditions.
+Sports medicine is the treatment of musculoskeletal injuries which can occur as a result of participation in sports.
+It focuses on all matters relevant to the active individual, sports athletes or even kids’ sports, as well as an extensive focus on musculoskeletal conditions.

 - Treatment of fractures

 - Muscular weaknesses

 - Massage therapy